One of Australia's best captains is born

 Australia got out of jail in southern Sri Lanka.
 A tropical storm in Galle meant that only 4.2 overs were possible on the final day, and the second Test against Sri Lanka was drawn.
 In all, only 30.5 overs were possible on the last three days.
 For Australia, already one-down in the series, it was a good job too: on a raging turner Sri Lanka were in total control, 123 ahead with 10 second-innings wickets intact.

 The birth of Jonny Bairstow, the son of former England wicketkeeper David.
-He cemented his place in the Yorkshire first XI with an impressive first-class debut in June 2009.
+He cemented his place in the Yorkshire 1st XI with an impressive first-class debut in June 2009.
 He maintained his consistency over the next two years - notching 17 half-centuries - but it was only in May 2011 that he registered his maiden first-class hundred, a double-century, against Nottinghamshire at Trent Bridge.
-His first series, against West Indies in 2012, wasn't a happy one for Bairstow, but he rose to the challenge with a brilliant 95 in the third Test against South Africa at Lord's.
+His first series, against West Indies in 2012, wasn't a happy one for Bairstow, but he rose to the challenge with a brilliant 95 in the third Test against South Africa, at Lord's.
 In 2013 he scored half-centuries at Lord's against Australia at Headingley against New Zealand.
 Dropped for middling scores thereafter, Bairstow fought back into the side for the 2015 Ashes on the back of a prolific season in county cricket.
+He started off 2016 with a bang with 150 not out in Cape Town and 140 and 167 not out against Sri Lanka at home.

 A promising Zimbabwean allrounder is born.
 Sean Williams, a left-hand top-order batsman and more than useful left-arm spinner, led the country's Under-19 side in the World Cup in Sri Lanka in February 2006.
 He turned down a central contract the following month, opting to look for a more settled career overseas, although he again changed his mind, returning to play for Zimbabwe three months later.
 He went on to feature as a regular member of the national side in Tests and the shorter forms.